neelsmith/greeklang/attic/specs/md/attic/orthography/AtticCharacters.md

 ## Encoding the Attic alphabet in the Greek range of Unicode

-The same twenty characters are mapped to lower-case characters in the Greek range as follows:
+The same twenty characters listed above are mapped to lower-case characters in the Greek range of Unicode as follows:

 <table concordion:execute="#result = uForAscii(#src)">